Efficient Asynchronous Byzantine Agreement without Private Setups: Preliminaries

-{\bf Reliable broadcast ($\mathsf{RBC}$)} is a protocol running among a set of $n$ parties in which there is a party called sender whose aim is to broadcast a value to all the other parties.
-Formally, an $\mathsf{RBC}$ protocol satisfies the following properties:
+{\bf Reliable broadcast ($\mathsf{RBC}$)} \cite{bracha1987asynchronous} is a protocol among a set of $n$ parties, in which a party called sender aims to send a value to all.
+It satisfies the next properties: \begin{itemize} \item {\em Agreement}.
+If any two honest parties output $ v $ and $v'$ respectively, $ v = v'$.